-HH.
-WEAPONS
+PP. WEAPONS

-The local school board requires that for any student who possesses a firearm or who brings a weapon onto school property will be suspended for 365 days.
+Any student who possesses a firearm will require that the local school board suspend for 365 days.
 The local superintendent can modify the suspension on a case-by-case basis.
-The local Board of Education can provide an alternative school setting for any student removed under this act.
+The local board of education can provide an alternative school setting for any student removed under this act.

-Any student who possesses a weapon, facsimile of a weapon, an object through which its usage becomes a weapon, and then attempts to inflict serious injury upon another student, or creates disruption in the school environment may automatically result in a warrant sought against the student.
-Punishment, depending upon the type of weapon may result in ISS, OSS, or expulsion.
+Any student who possesses a weapon, (including toy guns, water guns, and bullets, etc. or anything disruptive to the educational process) or object which through its usage becomes a weapon, and/or attempts to inflict serious injury upon another student may automatically result in a warrant sought against the student.
+Punishment, depending upon the type of weapon, may result in ISS, OSS, or expulsion.

-II.
+QQ.
 SCHOOL BUSES

 School buses are operated for the safe transportation of students traveling to and from school and school activities.
-Riding the bus is a privilege, which may be revoked when the general conduct of the student is detrimental to the safety and comfort of others on the bus.
+Riding the bus is a privilege which may be revoked when the general conduct of the student is detrimental to the safety and comfort of others on the bus.